lindington/ChorthPar/04.treemix/README.md

 angsd -b ../../inputs/bam_list55.txt -ref ../../inputa/grasshopperRef.fasta -doMajorMinor 1 -GL 1 -doGlf 2 -SNP_pval 1e-2 -doMaf 1 -nThreads 2 -r chr1: -sites ../inputs/neutral_sites -baq 1 -remove_bads 1 -uniqueOnly 1 -C 50 -minMapQ 15 -only_proper_pairs 0 -minQ 20 -doCounts 1 -doPost 2 -doGeno 2 -postCutoff 0.95 -geno_minDepth 2 -minInd 44 -setMinDepth 110 -out ../03.output/real55
 ```

-This gave me 4 output files: an ´.arg´ file, containing information on the used angsd options, a ´.beagle.gz´ file, a ´.mafs.gz´ file, and a ´.geno.gz´ file.
+This gave me 4 output files: an `.arg` file, containing information on the used angsd options, a `.beagle.gz` file, a `.mafs.gz` file, and a `.geno.gz` file.

 #### Making a .pop file
-Next, i created a ´.pop´ file, which indexes each individual as part of a population.
+Next, i created a `.pop` file, which indexes each individual as part of a population.
 It looked like this:

 ```
 1       BIG     BIG